heftyc/heftywwiimaps/README.md

 [www.heftywwiimaps.org](www.heftywwiimaps.org)

-This site will host interactive maps about the Second World War.
-Currently one map detailing kamikaze hits on Allied ships is available but still in development.
+This project was created to increase understanding about the Second World War through interactive maps.
+Currently one map detailing kamikaze hits on Allied ships is available and still in development.
+Community contributions to the dataset will be available soon.